InfiniteImagition/hello-world/README.md

 # hello-world
 just one repository
 I'm a junior in Peaking University.
 I come here to learn more and imporve myself.
-I like JAVA and Artificial-Intellegent.
+I like JAVA, Python and Artificial-Intellegent.